google/go-github/CONTRIBUTING.md

    The `go generate ./...` command will update or generate certain files, and the resulting changes should be included in your pull request.

    The `go test ./...` command will run tests inside your code.
-This will help you spot places where code might be faulty before commiting.
+This will help you spot places where code might be faulty before committing.

    And finally, the `go vet ./...` command will check linting and styling over your code, keeping the project consistent formatting-wise.